nablarch/nablarch-document/en/application_framework/application_framework/libraries/bean_util.rst

 BeanUtil can handle records standardised from Java16 in the same way as Java Beans.

 Note that once a record has been generated, it cannot be changed later.
-Therefore, if a record is passed as an object to be modified as an argument to methods such as :java:extdoc:`BeanUtil.setProperty <nablarch.core.beans.BeanUtil.setProperty(java.lang.Object-java.lang.String-java.lang.Object)>`  or :java:extdoc:`BeanUtil.copy <nablarch.core.beans.BeanUtil.copy(SRC-DEST)>` , a run-time exception is raised.
+Therefore, if a record is passed as an object to be modified as the argument to methods such as :java:extdoc:`BeanUtil.setProperty <nablarch.core.beans.BeanUtil.setProperty(java.lang.Object-java.lang.String-java.lang.Object)>`  or :java:extdoc:`BeanUtil.copy <nablarch.core.beans.BeanUtil.copy(SRC-DEST)>` , a run-time exception is raised.